 Hello, I'm Emily.
-I am a licensed massage therapist and sole practitioner at E. Ruth Wellness Massage.
+I am a licensed massage therapist, owner and sole practitioner of E. Ruth Wellness Massage.

 I am passionate about helping people feel better in their body.
-The way we move and listen to our body effects how we feel.
-My practice focuses on these two things.
+The way we move and how we listen to our body affects how we feel.
+My practice focuses on these principles.

 I use a variety of techniques to encourage the body's innate restorative capabilities.
-The body has an amazing ability to recover from life's stress, physical and emotional, and it is my job to help get you there.
+The body has an amazing ability to recover from stress, physical and emotional.
+My goal is to help get you there.

-My job is to also help you stay there - for you to live with improved comfort during everyday activities.
-Throughout my years in practice, I have learned that awareness of one's body is empowering; thus, I encourage my clients to be involved in their therapy.
-Awareness of our body gives us tools to take charge and respond to stress proactively, allowing for long-term change.
+My goal is also to help you stay there - for you to live with increased comfort throughout your day.
+My years in practice have taught me that an awareness of one's body is empowering.
+I encourage my clients to be involved in their therapy.
+Awareness of your body gives you tools to take charge and to respond proactively to stress, allowing for long-term change.

-I invite you to learn more about E. Ruth by continuing below or by contacting me directly by phone or email.
+As owner and therapist, I am with my clients for all aspects of their massage therapy experience.
+I invite you to learn more about E. Ruth by continuing below or by contacting me by phone or email.

 Movement & Body Awareness

-Therapy at E. Ruth focuses on mobilizing soft tissues so that you can move in comfort.
+E. Ruth therapy focuses on mobilizing soft tissues to improve comfort with movement.
 Before and during each session, I listen, observe and assess.
-I search for limitations and imbalances in soft tissues that may cause discomfort and restrict movement.
-My work encourages muscle tissue to relax and lengthen and for fascial tissue to loosen and glide.
-As a result, fluids, nutrients and cellular waste products have a freer passageway in and out of your tissues.
-Without blockages, the body's natural physiological processes are better supported for optimal health and function.
+I explore limitations and imbalances in soft tissues that may be causing discomfort and restricting movement.
+My treatment encourages muscle tissue to relax and lengthen and for fascial tissue to loosen and glide.
+As a result, passageways for fluids, nutrients and cellular waste products are open; without blockages, the body's natural physiological processes are supported for optimal health and function.

-At E. Ruth, I also focus on strengthening your connection to your body.
-This might involve me asking you about changes you may feel, me guiding you to focus on your breath or by me instructing you through active movements.
-This might also simply be with passive movements, not requiring your assistance at all.
-By staying engaged, physically or mentally, your brain-muscle connection is activated, enabling you to extend your therapy to outside your session, to every day activities.
-Your improved awareness of how your body moves, and can move, helps break habits that cause discomfort, build new muscle memory and maintain long-term relief.
+I also focus on strengthening the awareness of one's body.
+This might include asking clients about changes they notice, prompting clients to focus on breath or guiding them through active movements.
+By staying engaged, physically and mentally, the brain to muscle connection is activated, extending the benefits of therapy beyond our sessions.
+Mindfulness of how your body moves and can move helps break habits that cause discomfort, builds new muscle memory and maintains long-term relief.

 Style & Techniques

-Therapy at E. Ruth is more than a massage.
-Discomfort usually results from more than one cause: an injury, compensation patterns, chronic health conditions, work posture, surgery, daily physical activities, emotional stress and/or sleep quality.
-Because of this, and because I understand that these stressors are ever-changing, I sit down with my clients before each session to discuss what they need.
-I balance the long-term and short-term goals of my clients to give the best holistic therapy that I can provide.
-I invite feedback following each session so that sessions can build upon each other and add customized value to each client.
+Therapy at E. Ruth is more than a routine massage.
+Discomfort results from more than one cause: an injury, compensation patterns, chronic health conditions, work posture, surgery, daily physical activities, emotional stress, sleep quality and more.
+Because of this, and because I understand that these stresses are dynamic, I sit down with my clients before each session to discuss what they need.
+I balance the long-term and short-term goals of my clients to give the best personalized holistic therapy.
+I also welcome feedback after each session to strengthen the therapeutic value of future sessions.